sheffieldhackspace/Hackspace-Membership-Management-System/README.md

 ### Testing
 1. Run `php artisan test`

+### Making backend end changes
+If you make changes to models or add new DTOs you will need to run `php artian typescript:transform` to update the typescript interfaces.
+You should also run `php artisan ide-helper:models -RW` to update the phpdoc blocks in the models.

 ### Making front end changes
 If you make changes to models or add new DTOs you will need to run `php artian typescript:transform` to update the typescript interfaces.

 ## Contributing
 A high percentage of quality test coverage is expected for all new code.
 Please run `php artisan test` before submitting a pull request.